onlyquake/xonotic-wiki/Git.markdown

 Another possibility would be to checkout your base, and then use <code>git checkout ~~b me/feature1</code>.
 This is usually nice if you already are on your base branch because it is a single command.
 In case you want to make it available publicly, the most efficient way would be to first push the base branch as your branch on the remote:
 \<pre\>git push origin master:refs/heads/me/feature1
-git branch —track me/feature1 origin/me/feature1
+git branch -track me/feature1 origin/me/feature1
 git checkout me/feature1\</pre\>
 The reason for this are tracking branches. h4.
 Tracking branches